-- A. Passing Score (240 or above) on the Oklahoma General Education Test (OGET). - B. Aptitude and proficiency in English can be established by: - 1.
+- 6. Possess a Baccalaureate degree from an institution accredited by an organization recognized by the U.S. Department of Education for the purpose of accrediting institutions of higher education and approved by the Oklahoma State Regents for Higher Education.
+Baccalaureate degree graduates from universities accredited by an organization recognized by the U.S. Department of Education for the purpose of accrediting institutions of higher education in the United States are assumed to have the basic skill competencies tested by the OGET and PRAXIS.
+These graduates may be exempt from these testing requirements.
+Institutional and individual programs admission policies should be considered minimum.
+Institutions are encouraged to propose more rigorous standards for approval by the State Regents.
+These standards should be based on indices which have been shown to be related to success in teacher education programs. - B. Aptitude and proficiency in English can be established by: - 1.
 A letter grade of C or better in ENGL 1113. - 2.
 A letter grade of C or better in ENGL 1213. - C. Demonstrate proficiency in Speech - 1.
 A letter grade of C or better in COMM 1113 or equivalent. - 2.
 Successful completion of teacher candidate interview. - D. Scholastic Achievement - 2.
 A GPA of 2.5 in required general education course work. - 3.
 A minimum letter grade of C is required in all specialty (major) and professional education course work.
-The teacher candidate must maintain a minimum cumulative GPA of 2.5 to continue in the Teacher Education Program at OPSU. - E. Enrollment or completion of EDUC 2113 Introduction to Education.
+The teacher candidate must maintain a minimum cumulative GPA of 2.5 to continue in the Teacher Education Program at OPSU. - E. Enrollment or completion of EDUC 2113 Introduction to Education or equivalent course.